 Unannounced inspections

-Penalties for violations
+Penalties for offences

 Violation of the 48-hour rule

-Intempus helps you comply with the new law
+Intempus helps you comply with the law

 Want to hear more?